-- 4. Oral history with an immigrant.
+4. Oral history with an immigrant.
 Create a recorded interview of a friend, family member, co-worker, class mate or somebody else you know who is an immigrant.
-The person must be an adult (18 years or older) who was not born in the United States and who immigrated to the U.S. before 2015 at 14 years of age or older.
-For this project, you need to do four things: - a.
+The person must be an adult (at least 18 years or older) who was not born in the United States and, at the time of immigration, must have been at least 18 years old.
+For this project, you need to do four things:

+a.
 Develop a questionnaire: this questionnaire is your guide throughout the interview and should cover three things: first, the immigration experience of the person (i.e. why/how did the person leave?
 What were his/her experiences of coming to America, etc; second, the integration experience of the person (i.e. does the person feel integrated?
 Third, what examples does the person give for being integrated or not.
 Does the person feel to be a full member of American society?
 Why?
 Why not, etc; fourth, the socio-graphic/economic situation of the person, i.e. age, sex, socio-economic status, marital status, number of children, educational status, country of origin and other relevant data;

 Your interview will be semi-structured, i.e. you will use the questionnaire as a guide, but you should be able to also deviate from it to allow for prompts and follow up questions, so the interview should unfold like a conversation.
 You will need to submit the questionnaire to me before you can start the interview.
 Unless I clear the questionnaire you are not allowed to proceed with the interview!
-The questionnaire is due on April 16, 2020.
+The questionnaire is due on April 11, 2023.